 (4) The center shall develop a budget pursuant to chapter 216.
 This budget shall be submitted to the Governor along with the budget of the Board of Governors.

 The USF College of Engineering recruited founding director Mr. Gary Brosch from Rice University, to develop and lead the center.
 Under his direction and with the hiring of an experienced and enthusiastic research staff of Ed Mierzejewski from Post, Buckley, Schuh & Jernigan (now Atkins), Steve Polzin from Dallas Area Rapid Transit, and others, CUTR flourished, attracting research grants from a variety of state and local sponsors.

 Originally housed in the basement of a USF Engineering building, CUTR’s continued success prompted the hiring of additional new research faculty.
-In 1991, its staff of 35 moved to new quarters near the Engineering buildings, and in 1995, with the support of funds from USF and the Florida Legislature, a new 26,000 sq ft CUTR building was completed, which CUTR occupies to this day, including staff and student offices, conference and training rooms, and labs.
+In 1991, its staff of 35 moved to new quarters near the Engineering buildings (the famous trailers), and in 1995, with the support of funds from USF and the Florida Legislature, a new 26,000 sq ft CUTR building was completed, which CUTR occupies to this day, including faculty, staff and student offices, conference and training rooms, and labs.